 This creamy, comforting sausage spinach tortellini soup is completely magical with flavor because of the garlic bread seasoning used to flavor it.
+For more soup recipe ideas to inspire you, check this out.

 I love a warm, comforting bowl of soup in the winter time, or really any time.
 It’s like a big ole hug, wrapping it’s arms around you.
 Here are more quick and easy soup recipes if you are looking for easy dinner ideas.